KNGMG Staring lecture by Roderik van de Wal

-NESSC-researcher Roderik van der Wal (Utrecht University) will hold the annual KNGMG Staring lecture on Friday October 4.
+NESSC-researcher Roderik van de Wal (Utrecht University) will hold the annual KNGMG Staring lecture on Friday October 4.
 Title of his presentation is “Sea Level Rise and Implications for Low Lying Islands, and Coasts”.

 Both Staring lecture and sea-level symposium will be held in the Ruppert building at the Utrecht Science Park.

 Friday 4 October, symposium starts at 13:00, Staring lecture begins at 15:00

 Registration fee is € 20,- for non KNGMG members; € 5,- for KNGMG members